lucas-soria/microblogging/docs/docsify/README.md

 # Microblogging API Documentation

+> Note: I couldn't finish the implementation of the tweet delivery algorithm.
+But this documentation explains what I wanted to do.
+Specially the [architecture](architecture.md) section, it explains the tweet delivery algorithm.

 Welcome to the Microblogging API documentation.
 This documentation provides detailed information about the API endpoints, request/response formats, and examples.

 ## Objectives